c4tom/DreamDevBox/docs/vhost-gen/customize-specific-virtual-host.rst

 .. note::
    Renaming a project directory will only affect a single project.
 In case your change the value of :ref:`env_httpd_template_dir` it will affect all projects and you would have to rename all project directories.
-In this case it is much faster to just restart the Devilbox.
+In this case it is much faster to just restart the DreamDevBox.

-Restart the Devilbox
+Restart the DreamDevBox
 --------------------

-Stop the Devilbox and start it up again.
+Stop the DreamDevBox and start it up again.

 Further readings